 The attestations in (4) and (5) are representative of a clearly dominant semantic pattern in the data.
-Roughly 75% of all locative out-verbs in my data occur in directed motion structures (see e.g. Goldberg and Jackendoff 2004; Los et al. 2012:ch.5; Rappaport Hovav and Levin 2001), for which I will use the term TRANSLOCATION in the following (see Kallmeyer and Osswald 2013:299f.).
+Roughly 75% of all locative out-verbs in my data occur in directed motion structures (see e.g. Goldberg and Jackendoff 2004, Los et al. 2012:ch.5), for which I will use the term TRANSLOCATION in the following (see Kallmeyer and Osswald 2013:299f.).
 In all of these attestations, a figure-argument undergoes translocation along a path.
 Semantically, this argument is a THEME (or PATIENT or FORCE RECIPIENT, depending on one's preferred analysis), and is realized syntactically as subject in intransitives, as in (4), and as object in transitives (or subject in passives), as in (5).
 All transitive cases denote caused translocation, and they constitute the by far most frequent pattern with more than 60% of all locative out-verbs.

-The locative out-forms in my data are not category-changing, i.e. we only find verbal bases.1 In nearly all cases, the prefix is non-applicative, i.e. the morphological process does not add additional arguments or change the bases' argument structures in other ways (see Haspelmath and Sims 2013:ch.11 on morphology and argument structure).
-This is illustrated in (6-a) and(6-b) with non-prefixed counterparts to the examples (4) and (5), respectively.
+The locative out-forms in my data are not category-changing, i.e. we only find verbal bases.
+In nearly all cases, the prefix is non-applicative, i.e. the morphological process does not add additional object arguments to the bases' argument structures (see Haspelmath and Sims 2013:ch.11 on morphology and argument structure).
+This is illustrated in (6-a) and (6-b) with non-prefixed counterparts to the examples (4) and (5), respectively.